Whisky Experience at Home with Once Upon a Whisky

 Syndicate 58/6 – Blended Scotch Whisky

-We mentioned earlier how the whisky industry in Scotland soared after investing in blended whiskies, something that became possible after the invention of the continuous still in the 1830s, which allowed for more efficient production of spirit and, by using different grains, delivered a smooth whisky base to which colour and the taste was added by a palette of single malts that will contribute to the flavours.
+We mentioned earlier how the whisky industry in Scotland soared after investing in blended whiskies.
+This became possible after the invention of the continuous still in the 1830s, which allowed for more efficient spirit production and, by using different grains, delivered a smooth whisky base to which colour and taste were added by a palette of single malts that contributed to the flavours.

 Independent Bottlers…

-Are effectively third parties who buy the whisky and casks directly from the distilleries.
-They might find special casks that they want to release, they might try different finishes and maturations, and they might blend some of the whiskies they get together.
+They are third parties who buy the whisky and casks directly from the distilleries.
+They might find exceptional casks they want to release, try different finishes and maturations, and blend some whiskies they get together.
 They allow us to try flavour profiles that are very different from the ones distilleries have to stick to for consistency.

-Douglas Laing & Co was established in 1948 by Fred Douglas Laing and is nowadays run by his grandson and granddaughter, Fred Laing and Cara Laing.
-Stewart Laing, another brother, went on to found his own company, Hunter Laing & Co.
+Douglas Laing & Co. was established in 1948 by Fred Douglas Laing and is now run by his grandson and granddaughters, Fred Laing and Cara Laing.
+Stewart Laing, another brother, founded his own company, Hunter Laing & Co.

 The company is well known for its Remarkable Regional Malts brand, a selection of blended malt whiskies which aim to showcase the spirit of each one of the whisky regions, among which feature The Epicurean, Scallywag, and, as we will taste later, Big Peat.